dovecot/documentation/docs/installation/installation.md

 #### SQL Driver Options

-SQL drivers are typically used for authentication, and they may be used as a lib-dict backend too, which can be used by plugins for different purposes.
+SQL drivers are typically used for authentication, and they may be used as a lib-dict driver too, which can be used by plugins for different purposes.

 ##### `--with-cassandra`